 Using this information will greatly help you improve your future promotions planning and help your respond to current trends.

 Traffic Sources will show the amount of traffic your consultation has received from the following;

-- Direct - How many people entered your site by typing the Url directly into the address bar their browser.
+Direct - How many people entered your site by typing the URL directly into the address bar of their browser.
 This traffic might also be due to:

-- links within emails that were sent and were not coming from EHQ.
+- links within emails that were sent and were not coming from EngagementHQ.

 - for some visits, the source of where visitors came from may not be traceable, hence they would show as direct.